The Home Team

-The Home Team is an American four-piece rock band from Seattle, Washington, formed in 2013.
-It consists of founding members, drummer Daniel Matson and guitarist John Baran, with vocalist Brian Butcher, and bassist Ryne Olson.
+The Home Team is an American four-piece rock band from Seattle, Washington, formed in 2013 by Daniel Matson and John Baran.
+The band currently consists of vocalist Brian Butcher, bassist Ryne Olson, guitarist John Baran, and drummer Daniel Matson.

 Since its formation, The Home Team has performed alongside major acts like Don Broco, Senses Fail, Neck Deep, and The Used among others.
 By 2025, The Home Team has released numerous singles and music videos, one EP, and three full-length studio albums - with their most recent album, The Crucible of Life (2024), released via Thriller Records.

 History

 Guitarist John Baran and drummer Daniel Matson, who played in hardcore and metal bands in the early 2010s, wrote some pop-punk songs together as a side-project.
 After the aforementioned bands broke up, The Home Team was finally formed by Baran and Matson in 2013.
-The first lineup was completed by guitarist Ryan Murgatroyd, bassist Rob Saireh and vocalist Jairod Collins.
+The first lineup was completed with vocalist Jairod Collins, guitarist Nick Alzate, and bassist Alex Larson.

 In 2014, the band released their debut EP, Black Sheep.

-In 2015, Collins left the band and was replaced by Brian Butcher, with whom the band independently released their first singles, Burning Gold and Letters from a Friend, in 2016.
+In 2015, Collins, Alzate, and Larson left the band and were replaced by vocalist Brian Butcher, guitarist Ryan Murgatroyd, and bassist Rob Saireh, with whom the band independently released their first singles, Burning Gold and Letters from a Friend, in 2016.

 In early 2018, The Home Team signed with Revival Recordings and released their debut label single, "Fashion Forward".
 On July 20, 2018, the band released their debut album, Better Off, co-produced by Casey Bates (Portugal.
 The Man, Pierce the Veil, Emarosa), to positive reviews.
 In 2018, bassist Rob Saireh left the band to join a deathcore band Enterprise Earth, was briefly replaced by Anthony Uy, and later by Ryne Olson.

+In 2019, Murgatroyd stepped away from the band to focus on his job as an audio engineer.
+He later passed away in June of 2023.
+The Home Team performed at his memorial on August 4th, 2023 which was held at The Crocodile in Seattle, where they played songs from their album Better Off in his honor.

 The second studio album, Slow Bloom, produced by Issues/Twenty One Pilots bassist Skyler Accord and Neck Deep bassist Seb Barlow, was released on October 22, 2021.
 In 2022, the band released a deluxe version of Slow Bloom featuring new songs "FOMO (Bored of You)" and "Grievance Pay".